HLCaptain/planty/docs/DATA.md

 1. The user selects a plant in the app.
 2. The app shows a list of sensors and actuators that are assigned to the plant.
 3. The user selects a sensor or an actuator from the list.
-4. The app removes the sensor or actuator's `id` from the plant's `sensors` list in the `/plants` collection.
+4. The app removes the sensor or actuator's `uuid` from the plant's `sensors` list in the `/plants` collection.

 ### Remove a Plant

 Removing a plant from the app.
 It is done by the following steps:

 1. The user selects a plant in the app.
-2. The app removes the plant from the `/plants` collection and removes the plant's `id` from the user's `ownedPlants` list in the `/users` collection.
+2. The app removes the plant from the `/plants` collection.
 3. The broker receives that it no longer has access to the plant and no longer sends sensor events for the plant.

 ### Remove a Sensor or Actuator from a Broker